akshitaagarwa11a/Deep-RL-Collaboration-and-Competition/README.md

 The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

 ## Getting Started
+**Activate the environment**</br>
+Please follow the instructions in the [DRLND GitHub repository](https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up your Python environment.
+These instructions can be found in ```README.md``` at the root of the repository.
+By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to complete the project.</br>

+(For Windows users) The ML-Agents toolkit supports Windows 10.
+While it might be possible to run the ML-Agents toolkit using other versions of Windows, it has not been tested on other versions.
+Furthermore, the ML-Agents toolkit has not been tested on a Windows VM such as Bootcamp or Parallels.

+**Download the Environment**</br>
 You can download the Unity Environment from one of the links below.
 You need only select the environment that matches your operating system: